Ridwan Balogun

 Motivation to pursue a graduate degree

-I saw the need to learn new and innovative practices in the study of Religion.
-FSU Religion Department met this standard with its experienced list of faculty members.
+I saw the need to learn new and innovative practices in the study of religion.
+FSU's Department of Religion met this standard with its experienced list of faculty members.

 Importance and/or impact of research and work